Subscribe to get the GOLD IRA Blueprint Free E-Book

 3.

 The IRS mandates that the gold in your IRA must be stored in an approved depository.
-These facilities are highly secure, providing state-of-the-art protection and full insurance coverage for your assets.
+These facilities are highly secure, providing strong protection and full insurance coverage for your assets.

 1.